mcpalmer1980/mp3-gui/README.md

 - Save - Save the playlist with the new converted output

 ### Options
-- Remove Metadata - Remove descriptive lines (begining with #) from the playlist
+- Remove Metadata - Remove descriptive lines (beginning with #) from the playlist
 - Remove Missing - Remove invalid entries that link to missing files
 - Remove Clicked - Remove entries when you click them in the listbox